rustywhall/stickynotes/README.md

 - **Add Note**: Create a new sticky note on the current webpage.
 - **Load Notes**: Load previously saved sticky notes for the current webpage.
 - **Share Notes**: Generate a shareable URL that includes all sticky notes on the current webpage and copy it to the clipboard.
+Send it to a friend or coworker and the notes will appear where you set them after they click to load notes from the extension.

 ## Installation